| Title: | Introduce *Ranges to bedtools users |

 generates a Hits object, which we can pass directly

-to aggregate the subject
+to aggregate to aggregate the subject

 features that overlap the same range in the query.

-There are several commands in the bedtools
+There are several commands in the bedtools suite that might

-be approximately implemented by passing multiple files to b
+be approximately implemented by passing multiple files to b and

-specifying the aggregate expression table(b)
+specifying the aggregate expression table(b).
+That counts how

 many ranges from each database/sample overlap a given query.
 The

-covered commands are: bedtools annotate -counts
+covered commands are: bedtools annotate -counts,

-bedtools multicov
+bedtools multicov and bedtools tag.

 A language object containing the compiled R code, evaluating to a